 Technically, requeening is what you will do when you recognize the queen has been lost and introduce a new queen.
 That’s a reactive form of requeening, but requeening it is.

 Of course, requeening has a victim.
 A queen that was initially productive for quite some has to be taken from the hive.
 But where does she go?

 Well, keeping in mind she is being removed for a reason (see above), you won’t want to place her in a new hive.
 That’s just moving the problem from one hive to another.

 There’s only one (sad) fate awaiting her.
 We’ll leave it to your imagination how she meets that fate.

 Yes, it’s a cruel world sometimes.

 Introducing a New Queen

 When you plan to requeen, make sure you have the new queen on hand first.
-Chances are you receive that queen in a queen cage.
+Most likely, you receive that queen in a queen cage.
 The act of introducing a new queen has many of the characteristics associated with installing a package of bees.

 You are placing a new queen in an existing colony and it’s important the bees have a while to get used to her.
 The familiar cage-and-candy approach is often used.